rust-lang/rust/text/0000-rename-int-uint.md

 This RFC originally proposed a new pair of alternatives `intx/uintx`.

 However, given the discussions about the previous revisions of this RFC, and the discussions in [Restarting the `int/uint` Discussion]( http://discuss.rust-lang.org/t/restarting-the-int-uint-discussion/1131), this RFC author (@CloudiDust) now believes that `intx/uintx` are not ideal.
-Instead, `ipsz/upsz` are this author's favourites now.
+Instead, one of the other pairs of alternatives should be chosen.

 # Detailed Design